 A wedding toast is a beautiful, shared blessing given to the wedding couple with sincere words and plenty of good cheer.
-All guests, of course, wish the bride and groom love, thankfulness, a loving future, and lots of laughs.
+All guests wish the bride and groom love, thankfulness, an abundant future, and plenty of laughs.
 Consider using an Irish blessing, straight from the heart, in your own ceremony.
-Or toast each other in the same spirit of sheer joy.
+Toast each other in the spirit of sheer joy.

 There are hundreds to choose from, but here’s a few of our favorites:

 “May love and laughter light your days and warm your heart and home.